 Our student accommodation in Nottingham is a collection of some of the best student houses and apartments available in the city.
-We’ve given student accommodation in Nottingham an injection of style and excitement with a range of truly luxurious student properties.
+We’ve given student accommodation in Nottingham an injection of style and excitement with a range of truly beautiful student properties.

 Studying in Nottingham and trying to find student accommodation can often be tiring and a hassle but with Almero it’s a brilliantly simple process and we don’t charge you any agency fees.
 So, don’t miss out on the chance to secure some of Nottingham’s most sought after student accommodation in some of the best locations in the city.
-Our student properties in Nottingham exude luxury and a stylish flair.
+Our student properties in Nottingham exude beauty and a stylish flair.
 If you want a stand out Nottingham student house or apartment that’s going to feel like a home away from home, then Almero Student Mansions is the right company for you.
 Our student properties in Nottingham get snapped up very quickly so be sure to book your viewing through our express enquiry form as soon as you’ve picked the one you want.
 Our properties are conveniently located in ideal spots in the city, so you can easily get into town and also make it to your lectures.
 Find out more about what we offer below, and discover some handy info about living in Nottingham city.

 What Does Our Student Accommodation Include?